1. First - a mathematical 'extra' on

 evolved to maximise the rate of transfer of wanted substances into, and unwanted chemicals out of, multicellular organisms.

-exchange the exchange surface needs to be ...
+transfer the exchange system needs to have/be ...

 distance and times

-bring in essential molecules for life and carry waste molecules away eg the
+bring in essential nutrient molecules and ions for life and carry waste molecules away e.g. the

 have a particularly large surface to volume ratio - this allows fast